mbenetti/CRISP-DM-Rossmann/README.md

 The motivation behind this document is its relevance to real-world applications.
 Most data used for decision-making day-to-day in the industry is structured and/or in the form of a time-series.
 This document explores the end-to-end process of using CRISP-DM to analyses and reveals insights from sales transactions.
 CRISP-DM stands for the cross-industry process for data mining.
-It provides a structured approach to planning a data mining project.
+This methodology provides a structured approach to planning a data mining project.
 It is a robust and well-proven methodology.
 This model is an idealized sequence of events.
 In practice, many of the tasks can be performed in a different order and it will often be necessary to backtrack to previous tasks and repeat certain actions
 .
 ***
 ## Option 1: